tusuii/All-Pracs/README.md

 # All-Pracs
+-place where Ill be uploading all practical files MSc.CS.

+- Want to contribute ?
+open Pull request

+- Support
-place where Ill be uploading all practical files MSc.CS If you want to support more opensource efforts star this repository
+If you want to support more opensource efforts star this repository

 ## Semester - I: